Top-Level Domain .App Is Now Open For General Registration - Slashdot

 What a load of cr.app (Score:1)

 This plethora of new TLDs are a godsend!
-(Score:2)
+(Score:3)